 Preparing or reviewing your building claim is only part of what is required in order to achieve a successful resolution of your dispute.
 Negotiation is probably just as important.
 Having a well written construction claim or claim defense is of paramount importance, but being able to convince the other party to pay up or reduce his expectation, is we would contend, as equally important.

-At Kenzie we are experienced in claim negotiations and have been involved in claim negotiations up to £100M, we can assist you to successfully negotiate an amicable settlement and thereby retain that all important commercial relationship with your contractor or client.
+At Kenzie we are experienced in claim negotiations and have been involved in claim negotiations up to £100M.
+We can assist you to successfully negotiate an amicable settlement and thereby retain that all important commercial relationship with your contractor or client.

-Adopting the correct approach or strategy when defending or prosecuting your claim, is of optimum importance.
-If your strategy is wrong, you will, at the very least expend considerable time, effort and expense researching and analysing matters that although relevant, may not in fact ultimately be critical to the success of your construction claim or at the worst result in you losing your claim.
+Adopting the correct approach or strategy when defending or prosecuting your claim is of optimum importance.
+If your strategy is wrong, you will, at the very least expend considerable time, effort and expense researching and analysing matters that although relevant, may not in fact ultimately be critical to the success of your construction claim or at the worst, result in you losing your claim.
 At Kenzie, we call this “analysis, paralysis”.

-Our experience of major disputes, valued up to £200M, has reinforced the message to us that a coherent and measured strategy, to the collation of records and documents, identification of delay and cost events, ascertainment of delays and all the other analyses that are required, in order for a coherent and comprehensive building claim to be compiled, is required.
+Our experience of major disputes, valued up to £200M, has reinforced the message to us that a coherent and measured strategy, the collation of records and documents, identification of delay and cost events, ascertainment of delays and all the other analyses that are required, in order for a coherent and comprehensive building claim to be compiled, is required.

 The world around us is in a constant state of flux.
 Not only do our views and opinions about those around us change in response to broader historical and social trends, but our world is also undergoing constant physical changes.
 These can be natural, or they may be man-made.

 Construction is an industry that, quite literally, shapes our world unlike any other.